 What Is Einstein’s Circle?

 Einstein’s Circle is a place where people gather to listen, to learn, and to engage in an open and thoughtful exchange of ideas, opinions, and information.
 It is a place to flex the brain, to find gratification in being acknowledged for what you know, and to be humbled by the knowledge of others.
-Einstein’s Circle is a special program of the Ringling College Lifelong Learning Academy.
+Einstein’s Circle is a special program of the Osher Lifetime Learning Institute at Ringling College.

 Where: Temple Beth Sholom